SeanShubin/documentation/videos/character/character.md

 A zero width character placed at the beginning of a file or character stream used to designate byte order.
 In UTF-16, it is 0xFEFF.
 When consuming bytes, if they are read as 0xFEFF, the stream is big endian.
-If they are read as FFFE, the steam is little endian.
+If they are read as 0xFFFE, the steam is little endian.

 In UTF-8, it is 0xEFBBBF, has no meaning, and should be discarded upon being read.